As a popular houseplant, witnessing Pilea dying can be the worst thing a gardener could encounter.

 4. Use of Excessive Fertilizer

-However, if you are a plant lover and Pilea is your first project, you might be reluctant to overly love your plant.
+However, if you are a plant lover and Pilea is your first project, you might be reluctant to love your plant overly.

-Problems like leaf curling and brown spots may be the result of overfeeding the plant.
+Problems like Pilea leaves curling and brown spots may result from overfeeding the plant.

 - Decrease the frequency of feeding your plant.
 Adding fertilizer at the time of repotting or during the active growing season is sufficient.

-- Apply a small amount of houseplant liquid fertilizer diluted in water whenever you are feeding pilea.
+- When feeding Pilea, apply a small amount of houseplant liquid fertilizer diluted in water.

 - For fertilizer burn (or brown spot), you can pour some water on the soil; it will dilute the fertilizer on the dirt.